-You may have heard of the ketogenic diet, but have no idea what it means.
+You may have heard of the ketogenic diet plan, but have no idea what it means.
 Or you are looking for a new diet low in carbs that will actually give you results.
-Here is our guide to this low-carb dietary lifestyle.
+Here is our all-inclusive guide to this low-carb dietary lifestyle.

-The ketogenic diet is a low-carb, high-fat diet that aims to alter your metabolism so that you burn fat instead of carbs.
+The ketogenic diet meal plan is a low-carb, high-fat diet that aims to alter your metabolism so that your body relies primarily on fat for an energy source instead of quick-burning carbs.
 The idea behind the ketogenic diet is to change your body’s main fuel source from carbohydrates to ketones, which are the products of fat metabolism.

 Ketogenic Diet Plan Basics and Rules

-The ketogenic diet is more like a shift in the primary nutrients you consume rather than a complete diet overhaul.
-The biggest difference is cutting out processed foods and foods high in sugar, which is a lot easier than it seems once you learn how to replace foods high in sugar with foods high in protein and fat.
+The ketogenic diet plan is more like a shift in the primary nutrients you consume rather than a complete diet overhaul.
+The biggest difference is cutting out processed foods, carbohydrates, and foods high in sugar, which is a lot easier than it seems once you learn how to replace foods high in sugar with foods high in protein and fat.

 How to get more protein on the ketogenic diet

 You can use this calculator to enter your information and find out how many carbs and how much protein and fat you should try to consume on the ketogenic diet.
 It all depends on your lifestyle (how active you are) as well as age, gender, etc. It is likely you will be consuming more protein than you are used to, which is not a bad thing – your dietary choices may just need some adjustments.